 CATIE is the brains behind the Lavender email assistant.

 It's the acronym we use internally to refer to our language and image AI.
-It stands for Creative Algorithms for Text and Image Enhancement.
+It stands for Cognitive Algorithms for Text and Image Enhancement.

 Now CATIE is taking center stage as your email helper.
 She will suggest new sentences that will quickly improve your email.